Adler-real/Better_ContentWarning/README.md

 - You have now a Crossair!

-- By pressing `TAB` you can Ragdoll!
+- You can Ragdoll by Holding `TAB`

 - And more! ...